Franz Pfanner

-Franz Pfanner (1825 – 24 May 1909), also anglicised as Francis Pfanner, was an Austrian Trappist abbot and founder of Mariannhill Monastery in South Africa and the Mariastern Abbey in Banja Luka, Bosnia and Herzegovina.
+Franz Pfanner, CMM (25 September 1825 – 24 May 1909), also anglicised as Francis Pfanner, was an Austrian Catholic monk and founder of what would become the Mariannhillers.
+He was a member of the Trappists, from whom the new order was branched off.

+Pfanner founded the Mariannhill Monastery in South Africa and the Trappist Mariastern Abbey in Banja Luka, Bosnia and Herzegovina.
 He also founded the Missionary Sisters of the Precious Blood.

 Life

-Born to farmers Francis Anton and Anna Maria Fink Pfanner in 1825, Franz Pfanner attended high schools in Feldkirch and humanistic studies at Innsbruck.
+Born as Wendelinus Pfanner to farmers Francis Anton and Anna Maria Fink Pfanner on 25 September 1825, Pfanner attended high schools in Feldkirch and humanistic studies at Innsbruck.
 Later, he studied philosophy in Padua (1845) and theology in Brixen (1846).
 In 1848, he battled tuberculosis.
 On 27 July 1850, he was appointed parish priest at Haselstauden, near Dornbirn.

 In 1859, he was appointed an Austrian army chaplain in the Italian campaign against Napoleon III, but the war was over before he could take up his appointment.
 After serving as confessor to the Sisters of Mercy at Agram for several years and operating a ministry in the Lepoglava prison, he went to Rome (in 1862 for the canonization of the Japanese martyrs), where he came into contact with the Trappists for the first time.
 Awaiting his bishop's permission to join this order, he went on a pilgrimage to Palestine in 1863.

-On 9 October he entered the Trappist Priory of Mariawald (Germany).
+On 9 October he entered the Trappist Priory of Mariawald (Germany), and was given the religious name Franz, after St. Francis of Assisi.
 He was later professed at the priory and made sub-prior.
 He returned to Rome in 1866, where he reorganized the well-known monastery at Tre Fontane.
 In 1867, he set up a new Trappist monastery in Austria (Donaumonarchy).
 He also conceived the idea of a foundation in Turkey.
 In 1869, despite serious difficulties he opened the monastery of Mariastern in Bosnia, near Banja Luka, which was raised to the status of an abbey in 1879.
 There he led efforts to teach children, manage orphanages, provide medical care and improve methods of building and farming.